|

 why, for a Catholic, going to church has a very special meaning.
 In the Catholic

-celebration of the Eucharist, a Catholic enters a sacred environment to adore God and
+offering of the Mass, a Catholic enters a sacred environment to adore God and

 the Mass is a real matter of life versus death.